Can a Microwave be on the Same Circuit as Other Appliances?

 The specifics about why you probably shouldn’t use a microwave on the same circuit as other appliances will be explained in the rest of this article.
 Read on to find out if and why you shouldn’t.

-Why Can’t a Microwave (Usually) be on the Same Circuit as Other Appliances?
+Why Can’t a Microwave (Usually) Be on the Same Circuit as Other Appliances?

 The reason a microwave can’t be on the same circuit as other appliances is relatively simple: appliances draw large amounts of power, and a typical home electrical circuit only has so much power to offer.
 In a home that receives the typical 120 volts of electricity, a 15 amp circuit (which is also typical; some homes have 20 amp circuits though) can safely allow for the use of 1800 watts of power.
 When the same circuit has an appliance that is run continuously for over 3 hours (such as a refrigerator), this safe limit is reduced by 20%, to 1440 watts.